ArctosDB/documentation-wiki/_documentation/coordinates.markdown

 [Vocabulary](http://arctos.database.museum/info/ctDocumentation.cfm?table=ctverificationstatus "Verification Status")
 is controlled.

-“Verified by collector” indicates that the person who removed the specimen from nature has looked at the coordinates and uncertainty represented on an appropriately scaled map, and believes that these data are accurate and that the represented uncertainty is as small as
+"Verified by collector" indicates that the person who removed the specimen from nature has looked at the coordinates and uncertainty represented on an appropriately scaled map, and believes that these data are accurate and that the represented uncertainty is as small as